Elmer-Carballo/Event-Tracker/README.md

 # Event-Tracker
-The even tracker created for CSSE-350: Software Engineering.
+The event tracker created for CSSE-350: Software Engineering.